KevJord76/portfolio-project-3/README.md

 - __Game Characters Entry__
     - The game characters entered must be alpha characters, A-Z or "." or "'"
     - Some names can contain a period character or a single quote, e.g. J. K. Rowling, Seán O'Casey
-    - Only 1 character can be entered at a time
+    - Only one character can be entered at a time

 <!--- Invalid game image 1 -->
 <p align="center">